luislavena/gem-compiler/README.md

 ### Ruby and RubyGems

-It's assumed you have Ruby and RubyGems installed. gem-compiler requires RubyGems 1.8.x to properly work.
+It's assumed you have Ruby and RubyGems installed. gem-compiler requires RubyGems 2.6.x to work.

-If you don't have RubyGems 1.8.x, you can upgrade by running:
+If you don't have RubyGems 2.6.x, you can upgrade by running:

     $ gem update --system